5 Steps To Becoming a Professional Writer

 - A press release on a free PR platform

 The internet is your best friend when it comes to developing your writing portfolio to help you become a professional writer.
 Expand your network and try to get blogs/articles on other people’s sites.
-Usually if you pitch them on providing the content for free in exchange for a byline with your name and a link back to your website, you can get author credit to help boost that portfolio.
+Usually if you pitch them on providing the content for free in exchange for a byline with your name and a link back to your website, you can get author credit to help boost that writing portfolio.
+This is one of the best avenues to pursue when wondering how to start a writing career.

 4. Decide What Kind of Professional Writer You Want To Be